jchuang1977/openwrt_5350/package/DslrDashboardServer/README.md

 ## Compile DslrDashboard Server on OpenWrt

- Clone the *DslrDashboardServer* repository to the *packages* directory on OpenWrt:
+ Clone the *DslrDashboardServer* repository to the *package* directory on OpenWrt:
+     cd your_openwrt_trunk/package

- 	git clone git://github.com/hubaiz/DslrDashboardServer packages/DslrDashboardServer
+ 	git clone git://github.com/hubaiz/DslrDashboardServer DslrDashboardServer

  Run then the following commands: